Malaga airport history

 In 2002 the new state-of-the-art control tower was inaugurated.

 Although many investments and improvements have been made over the last decade, the demands for a modernization of the airport were increasing.
-For this reason “Plan Málaga” will provide 900 million Euro until 2010, of which 330 are earmarked for the airport.
+For this reason “Plan Málaga” provided 900 million Euro until 2010, of which 330 are earmarked for the airport.

 The building activities are aimed to maximum protection of the environment, the soils, the water quality and the atmosphere.
 Special precautions have been taken because of the closeness to the river Guadalhorce.